ckeditor/ckeditor4-vue/README.md

 Vue.use( CKEditor );
 ```

-Refer to the offical [CKEditor 4 Vue component documentation](http://ckeditor.com/docs/ckeditor4/latest/guide/dev_vue.html#basic-usage) for more detials on installing the component.
+Refer to the offical [CKEditor 4 Vue component documentation](http://ckeditor.com/docs/ckeditor4/latest/guide/dev_vue.html#basic-usage) for more information about the installation process.

 ## Documentation and examples